banner

 An Oral History of Live Musician's Work in London's West End.

-This project is set up and run by educational charity digital-works.
+This project was set up and run by oral history specialists and educational charity digital-works.

-"Fixing Day" is a project that will explore the history of the working lives of musician's working in London's West End.
+"Fixing Day" is a project that explores the history of the working lives of musician's working in London's West End.
 The gigs at the 2i's club in 1950s Soho, the jazz venues, the theatre work, the Palais Scene and more.
-Through 20 oral history interviews with musicians young an old, we will explore the skills, how they got their work, the highs and the lows, as well as the changes in the working lives of musicians from the 1950s to the present.
+Through 22 oral history interviews with musicians young an old, we have explored the skills, how they got their work, the highs and the lows, as well as the changes in the working lives of musicians from the 1950s to the present.

 Archer Street has a central place in the history of live musicians work in London's West End.
 In 1924 the dance craze around the Charleston arrived in London transforming the dance scene which until then had been dominated by ballroom dancing.
 With it came opportunities for musicians in London but also for immigrants to meet the new demand.
 The musicians would get their work by lining Archer Street in London's West End, instruments in hand, waiting for band leaders or contractors, also known as fixers to come looking for musicians.
 This open air unofficial labour exchange became an integral part of London's music scene and Monday was the day jobs were given.
 It became known as "Fixing Day".
 For forty years this was the main way musicians got work.
 It was not only a means of getting work, it was also a social scene, where musicians would meet and socialise, often in the three pubs on the street, but when they closed for the afternoon, out on the street which would be packed with musicians.